rotoudjimaye/react-native-sdk/android/app/README.md

 ## Data Collection Mechanism and Required Permissions

-The LenddoDataSDK captures the following data stored on the phone consistent with the permissions defined (see section on adding permissions):
+The data-sdk captures the following data stored on the phone consistent with the permissions defined (see section on adding permissions):

 *   Contacts
 *   SMS (Performed Periodically)